azmeena1311/Books-Download/README.md

 # Books-Download

-This application is for downloading pdf version of novel by making Payment through Instamojo.
+This Django application is for downloading pdf version of novel by making Payment through Instamojo.

 1. Home Page